 If you have an apple-shape body, diabetes, or high blood pressure, you are at risk for developing chronic kidney disease (CKD).
 CKD includes conditions that damage your kidneys and decrease their ability to keep you healthy.
 Although it may take months or even years to develop fully, it is the eighth leading cause of death in the United States.
 Chronic kidney disease is increasingly recognized as a major global health problem.
 The disease affects 10-16% of the adult population in Asia, Australia, and Europe, as well as in the US.
-It increases the risk of all-cause mortality, cardiovascular disease, and progression to kidney failure, even when excluding other traditional risk factors such as hypertension and diabetes.3 Chronic kidney disease triples the risk of dying from the coronavirus COVID-19.
+Obesity increases the lifetime risk of CKD by 25% compared with individuals with normal weight.1 CKD increases the risk of all-cause mortality, cardiovascular disease, and progression to kidney failure, even when excluding other traditional risk factors such as hypertension and diabetes.2 Chronic kidney disease triples the risk of dying from the coronavirus COVID-19.

 The Highly Esteemed Kidneys